 Inexpensive: If you want some affordable wrapping paper that looks beautiful and won’t easily rip, you’re in luck.
 There are plenty of great options for $3 per roll or less, although $5 is a little more common.
 Pay attention to the square footage when you’re evaluating potential deals.
 A $3 price for 10 square feet isn’t as great as a $3 price for 30 square feet.

-Expensive: If you’re purchasing a thicker paper with a gorgeous print, you can expect to pay closer to $10 or even $15 per roll.
+Expensive: If you’re getting a thicker paper with a gorgeous print, you can expect to pay closer to $10 or even $15 per roll.
 Reversible wrapping paper also costs about this much; bear in mind that reversible wrapping paper is often thicker than average wrapping paper.

-Bulk: Some people prefer to buy their wrapping paper in bulk.
-In fact, you could choose to purchase an entire half ream if you wanted to.
+Bulk: Some people prefer to get their wrapping paper in bulk.
+In fact, you could choose an entire half ream if you wanted to.
 If you don’t want to go that far, consider investing in a collection of three to ten rolls of wrapping paper.
 The price may be higher than it is for a single roll, but you’ll have plenty of paper to get you through the next season or two of special occasions.

 Q. I’ve got a lot of gifts to wrap, and I’m about to run out of tape.
 What should I do?